mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 She founded House Silverleaf not through conquest but through survival.
 When other noble houses fell to chaos, war, and madness in the Worldrend's aftermath, Seraphina gathered survivors, preserved knowledge, and built something that would endure.
 Her philosophy—patience, wisdom, and balance with nature—became the foundation of modern elven society in Thaldros.

-She no longer leads House Silverleaf directly; that honor passed to Council Mistress Elara generations ago.
+She no longer leads House Silverleaf directly; that honor passed first to Council Mistress Elara, who later transitioned to lead Silverpine University, passing the matriarch duties to Lady Seraphine.
 But Seraphina remains the family's conscience, advisor, and last resort.
 When the house faces decisions that will echo for centuries, they seek her counsel.

 Age has diminished her in some ways—she sleeps more, moves slower, and sometimes confuses past and present.
 But her mind remains sharp when it matters, and her magical power is undiminished.
 She is, quite possibly, the most powerful living mortal in Thaldros.
 She simply chooses not to demonstrate it.

 ### Connections
 - **House Silverleaf:** All current members are her descendants; she remembers each of their ancestors
+- **Lady Seraphine Silverleaf:** Current house matriarch; another of Seraphina's descendants, carries the weight of leadership with wisdom
-- **Council Mistress Elara:** Current house head; Seraphina's great-great-great-granddaughter
+- **Council Mistress Elara:** Former house matriarch, now Rector of Silverpine University; Seraphina's great-great-great-granddaughter
 - **The Pre-Worldrend World:** She remembers it clearly; most of that knowledge has never been written down
 - **High Mage Celestine:** They were friends before the Worldrend; Seraphina knows Celestine isn't truly dead
-- **The World-Splitter:** She witnessed the artifact's use; she knows what it really is
+- **The Ancient Artifact:** She witnessed the artifact's use; she knows what it really is

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}